JoshuaEgwuatu/Capstone-Spring2023-CitizenAirQualitySensor/Documentation/Signoffs/jiegwuatu42-web_wireless-signoff.md

 <img width="209" alt="Server Flow Chart" src="https://user-images.githubusercontent.com/110966922/221298770-8a3229b9-522d-4038-99cb-fc014aa2086b.png">

-Server will be made using HTML.
-It will receive info from TCP Connection provided from UART.
+Server will host a html website.
+Will be made using program languages C, Python, and Go

 ## ANALYSIS OF CHOSEN COMPONENT(S)